adelebrgx/Pokemon-TCG/README.md

 ##### Professor Cozmos Discovery Card

 Action: Throw a coin, if it's head draw 3 cards from your deck, if it's tails draw 2.
-Implements a Visitor Pattern to visit the player.

 ### State Cards
 ##### Attributes